 The primary attraction of the event is the intricateJagannath Rath.
 All the preparations of devotees & volunteers to construct and decorate the Rath start on the day of Akshay Tritiya.
 The three main chariots are pulled by hands using 50 meters long ropes.
 Devotees pull the ropes to travel the Rath to its destination.
 People pull the rope with a belief of adding into their good deeds.

 In this annual year celebration, the devotees take worship idols of Lord Jagannath which has no arms and no legs.
 It is one of the vital information about the festival of Rath Yatra.
-However, most of the people are still unaware of this fact.
+However, most the people are still unaware of this fact.

 According to the mythological tale, once LordJagannath comes in the dream of a King and instructs him to carve his wooden idol.
 Lord Jagannath mentions that the idol must be seen by anyone only after it takes the final shape.
 However, the king becomes impatient and takes a peek of the idol.
-Later, the work would not take any progress and it remains incomplete.
+Later, the work would not make any progress and it remains incomplete.
 People worship this form of Lord Jagannath with a belief that it signifies the imperfection among humans.

 The occasion of Rath Yatra takes place to commemorateLord Jagannath’s wish to visit his birthplace every year.
 This festival is the celebration of taking God to his birthplace Gundicha Temple with his sister and brother.